cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 2. Use '$' to select file with name end with 'catalog.xml', like 'catalog.xml$'.
 3. Use '*' to select file with name contains 'catalogBook', like 'catalogBook*'.

-**actionAfterProcess:** Action to be taken after processing of the XML file.
-Possible actions are -
-1. Delete from the HDFS.
-2. Archived to the target location.
-3. Moved to the target location.

-**targetFolder:** Target folder path if user select actionAfterProcess either ARCHIVE or MOVE.
-Target folder must be an existing directory.

 **reprocessingRequired:** Flag to know if file(s) to be reprocessed or not.

 **tableName:** Table name to keep track of processed file(s).